andguasta/sae-temv2/Wwise-Rclone.md

 ---
 We can use Rclone to sync the Wwise `Originals` folder with teammates, enabling us to use Git for versioning without running into GitHub's file size limit issues, whether for a single asset or the global repository limit when using Git LFS (Large File Storage).

-> [!info]
+This tutorial was created on a Mac but is not specific to any platform.
+My \*nix friends should have no issues, and Windows users just need to pay attention to the different way paths are expressed in their OS.

-> Another possible solution is to keep the `Originals` folder in a separate location and let the Google Drive desktop application handle syncing.
+> Another possible solution to the problem adressed here is to keep the `Originals` folder in a separate location and let the Google Drive desktop application handle syncing.
 However, I find this approach prone to errors and problems due to the way the Google Drive app operates.

-It is possible to use other services, but keep in mind that not all services correctly handle shared folders with Rclone (e.g., Mega).
+> It is possible to use other cloud services, but keep in mind that not all services correctly handle shared folders with Rclone (e.g., Mega).

 For the **first step**, the team member managing the repository will create a folder on their Google Drive account named `wwise_projects`.
 This folder will store all the files for all projects the person will be using in the future.
 Next, create another folder inside the main one with your project name, for example, `temv2_proj`.

 Upload the `Originals` folder of your Wwise project (this folder should contain at least two subfolders named `SFX` and `Voices`) using the upload button on the Drive web interface.